From 21.06.2026 until the 30.08.2029

 Friedrich Wilhelm Raiffeisen

-In an educational and multimedia presentation, visitors learn about the life of "Father Raiffeisen", who founded today's Raiffeisen co-operatives and Raiffeisen banks.
-In 1852, Friedrich Wilhelm Raiffeisen (1818-1888) became mayor of Neuwied-Heddesdorf.
-The plight of the population in the Westerwald prompted him to found various associations and co-operatives to help people help themselves.
-Raiffeisen's idea, whose name is world-famous today, developed into an international and efficient organisation.
-The Westerwald parlours, furnished with furniture and household items from Raiffeisen's time, are an important addition to the social history of the great founder of the cooperative.
-They also provide an insight into the lives of the "common" people, a social class different from the clientele for Roentgen furniture or Kinzing clocks.
+In a museum pedagogically and multimedia-prepared presentation, visitors learn about the life stages of "Father Raiffeisen," on whom today's Raiffeisen cooperatives and Raiffeisen banks are based.
+In 1852, Friedrich Wilhelm Raiffeisen (1818-1888) became mayor in Neuwied-Heddesdorf.
+The plight of the population in the Westerwald prompted him to establish various associations and cooperatives as help for self-help.
+From Raiffeisen's idea, whose name is now world-renowned, an international and efficient organization developed.
+The Westerwald rooms, furnished with furniture and household items from Raiffeisen's time, form an important addition to the social historical context of the great cooperative founder.
+This provides insight into the life of "ordinary" people, a social class different from the clientele for Roentgen furniture or Kinzing clocks.